stoddabr/react-tableau-embed-live/README.md

 - Filtering not built-in (requires ref callbacks)

 If you find anything else please create an issue or ping me on Twitter @sliceofbrett

+Please create a PR for a feature (similar to the [FeatureBranch](https://martinfowler.com/bliki/FeatureBranch.html) pattern only with a feature in your fork).